Wisconsin Concrete Park, WisconsinHidden Gems & Scenic Wonders

 Who It's Best For

-• Art Enthusiasts and Folk Art Aficionados: For those who appreciate outsider art, vernacular art, or grassroots artistic expressions, the park is a masterwork.
-Fred Smith's unique style and use of unconventional materials place it among the most significant sculptural environments in the world.
+• **Art Enthusiasts and Folk Art Aficionados:** If you appreciate outsider art, vernacular art, or unique sculptural environments, this park is a must-see.
+Fred Smith's self-taught approach and use of unconventional materials offer a fascinating study in creative expression.

 Getting There & Parking